QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/interpreter.md

 ## Another point of view

-The main idea is that each element of the syntax is a class or a value but an expression will most likely be evaluated as
+The main idea is that each element of the syntax is a class or a value, but an expression will most likely be evaluated as

 ```
-(evaluate left-value) operator (evaluate right-value)
+(evaluate left) operator (evaluate right)
 ```

 for a binary operator and you